 Feather Fingers: Most of the bird characters.
 It's especially noticeable on the mariachi owls, who use them to play their instruments, and the red-tailed hawk, who operates a vending machine to get at Rango, who is hiding inside.

 When the Mayor orders his men to call Rattlesnake Jake, they warn him that Jake's a "grim reaper" and, specifically, "never leaves town without taking a soul."
 The boss waves it off and orders Jake contacted anyway.
-Jake indeed never leaves town until after he gets a chance to kill someone, the Mayor himself, who he drags away, screaming.
+Jake indeed does not leave town until he 'takes a soul' - the Mayor himself, who he drags off with him.

 Averted rather interestingly with the hawk, who doesn't talk despite displaying problem-solving intellect and an accessory (her metal beak).
 Even more confusing considering that the avian residents of Dirt have no problem talking.

 Given that her sole purpose in coming to town is to find food, it's unlikely that the hawk would be interested in starting a conversation.

 When the Mayor is telling Rattlesnake Jake that he has outlived his usefulness, you can see Rango and Beans in the drowning tank behind him, Rango shaking a catatonic Beans and then administering the Heimlich.